 Pay special attention to the lecture on ROI of user research — it may help you convince your boss to invest in UX research.

 - Tests with open-ended questions evaluated by the instructor

 - Requires a basic understanding of UX

 User Experience: Research & Prototyping

 The content is video-based, easy to access at any time.
-One of the perks of this course is the study course participants are required to conduct as a practical exercise.
+One of the perks of this course is that course participants are required to conduct research as a practical exercise.
 The results of each study are peer-reviewed by other people taking the course.
 So you get immediate feedback on your work and this helps you learn quickly.

 - Practical peer-reviewed assignment